People trafficking

 New Zealand also works with international agencies, such as the International Organisation for Migration, United Nations High Commissioner for Refugees, and the United Nations Office on Drugs and Crime.
 We are also committed to building strong relationships with non-governmental organisations, both domestically and internationally.

-New Zealand is ranked at Tier 2 in the 2023 United States Trafficking in Persons Report.
+New Zealand is ranked at Tier 2 in the 2024 United States Trafficking in Persons Report.
 This means the US determined that we are not fully compliant with their Trafficking Victims Protection Act, but are making significant efforts to do so.
-Many of the recommendations from the US were taken into consideration when developing the Plan of Action, which will be implemented over the next 4 years.
+The report notes that the New Zealand Government demonstrated overall increasing efforts compared with the previous reporting period.

 Migrant exploitation